sekarasiewicz/quick-index/README.md

 This starts:
 - Backend API on port 8000
-- Frontend served by Nginx on port 80
+- Frontend served by Caddy on port 80
 - All services in production mode

 ### Environment Variables